BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I looked at a few sample projects to see if I could find a live turkey to replicate, but I settled for a roast turkey instead.
 This turkey was surprisingly hard to make.
 Originally all the elements for this project were anywhere but on the turkey.
 I had to double check my code twice and I wasn't able to find the errors even when I comment sections to edit and check parts of my site.
 I eventually figured out the problem after redoing each selector in my style sheet.
 It turns out one of the CSS properties had an ; instead of a : which threw off everything in my code.

 **Link(s) to work**: [Daily CSS Images Day 43 Animal Mascot](https://codepen.io/BritishPandaChick/full/gXKPpy/)

+### Day 100: November 24, 2017

+**Today's Progress** Made Skillcrush 101 bonus project Rogue Pickings.
+Did HTML & CSS.

+**Thoughts** I got a head start on the last Skillcrush 101 project for an upcoming tech blog post.
+I managed to do all the HTML & CSS.
+Right now the site doesn't fill the entire screen.
+I'll see if I can add some grid systems like the Jubilee Austen site so it will fill the entire page.
+The other big challenge was just getting the Wisdom font to appear at the bottom of the footer.
+I had to revisit my Skillcrush e-mail newsletter to refresh my memory and review how to use the font-face property.
+Overall the project looks similiar to the design comp presented.